-- > carrying out observations of children with SEND and the provision carried out in class. - working closely alongside the SENCo to identify and co-ordinate provision for pupils with SEND to ensure that all children receive consistent, high quality response to meeting their needs in school. - > providing specialist support and training for teachers and support staff, so that they are equipped to support pupils with emotional, social and mental health difficulties to make the best progress possible. - Working closely with parents through the Early Help Assessment Form (EHAF) process.
+- > carrying out observations of children with SEND and the provision carried out in class to inform areas of need are identified at earliest opportunity. - > working closely alongside the SENCo to identify and co-ordinate provision for pupils with SEND to ensure that all children receive consistent, high quality response to meeting their needs in school. - > providing specialist support and training for teachers and support staff, so that they are equipped to support pupils with emotional, social and mental health difficulties to make the best progress possible. - > Working closely with parents through the Early Help process.

-Our Class teachers Responsible for:
+Our Class teachers

-- > providing high quality first teaching for all pupils by adapting and differentiating the curriculum to ensure that it meets the needs of individual pupils, including those with SEND - > following the graduated approach, 'assess, plan, do, review' - > consulting with parents regularly and involving them in the graduated approach - involving pupils in their learning when setting and reviewing targets - > assessing progress through: marking, observations of children working, questioning, regular formal assessments, pupil tracking - > planning the support needed for pupils with SEND working closely with the teaching assistant - working regularly with pupils with SEND.
-They retain responsibility for the pupil when involved in group/one-to-one teaching away from the main class. - > reviewing the effectiveness of the support and interventions and their impact on the pupil's progress alongside the views of the pupils and parents - identifying specific needs with support from the SENCo or Inclusion Manager - writing one page profiles in conjunction with Teaching Assistants /pupils/parents/SENCo - working closely with the teaching assistants to ensure the graduated approach is implemented. - ensuring that the SEND policy is implemented in their practice. - liaising with the SENCo with regards to identification of SEND pupils and how to meet their needs. - > using advice and reports from outside agencies to ensure their teaching meets the needs of individual pupils.
+- > providing high quality first teaching for all pupils by adapting and differentiating the curriculum to ensure that it meets the needs of individual pupils, including those with SEND - > following the graduated approach, 'assess, plan, do, review' - > consulting with parents regularly and involving them in the graduated approach - > involving pupils in their learning when setting and reviewing targets - > assessing progress through: feedback, daily assessment, observations of children working, questioning, regular formal assessments, pupil tracking

-- > ensuring that objectives for children with an EHCP are implemented and reviewed regularly in conjunction with parents and pupils. - meeting with parents of children with SEND three times a year in addition to annual parents evening to review progress and provision.
+- > planning the support needed for pupils with SEND working closely with the teaching assistant - > working regularly with pupils with SEND.
+They retain responsibility for the pupil when involved in group/one-to-one teaching away from the main class. - > reviewing the effectiveness of the support and interventions and their impact on the pupil's progress alongside the views of the pupils and parents - > identifying specific needs with support from the SENCo or Family Inclusion & Safeguarding Manager. - > writing one-page profiles in conjunction with Teaching Assistants /pupils/parents/SENCo - > working closely with the teaching assistants to ensure the graduated approach is implemented. - > ensuring that the SEND policy is implemented in their practice. - > liaising with the SENCo with regards to identification of SEND pupils and how to meet their needs. - > using advice and reports from outside agencies to ensure their teaching meets the needs of individual pupils. - > ensuring that objectives for children with an EHCP are implemented and reviewed regularly in conjunction with parents and pupils. - > meeting with parents of children with SEN three times a year in addition to annual parents evening to review progress and provision.

-Our Teaching Assistants Responsible for:
+Our Teaching Assistants

-- working with the class teacher to provide support in the classroom for children including those with SEND delivering intervention programmes to meet a child's additional need. - being involved in supporting every aspect of the graduated approach (assess, plan, do, review,) in conjunction with the class teacher. - > assessing progress of pupils within intervention programmes and reporting back to class teacher
+- > working with the class teacher to provide support in the classroom for children including those with SEND ensuring key essentials are in place. - > delivering intervention programmes to meet a child's additional need. - > being involved in supporting every aspect of the graduated approach (assess, plan, do, review,) in conjunction with the class teacher. - > assessing progress of pupils within intervention programmes and reporting back to class teacher and SENCo.